rritec/powerbi/Notebooks/PBI_01_02_Power Query Editor Shape data using Excel as input.md

     - True/False(Bool)
     - DateTime
     - .... etc

-1.In how many ways we can see the list of query applied steps?
+1. In how many ways we can see the list of query applied steps?
    - Query setting pane
    - Advance Editor
 1. In Excel how many kinds of data containers available?